How Do DJs Find New (Unheard) Music

 These are often great places for songs to be identified with Shazam because often it's in a quiet enough environment so the other sounds won't interfere with the identifying process.

-The moment from when you have identified a song it's important to store the song in a safe place that you can access from multiple devices.
+The moment when you have identified a song it's important to store the song in a safe place that you can access from multiple devices.
 I suggest having a note app that stores information in the cloud.
 Google Keep is a wonderful app that is available both for Android and IOS and can be accessed by a computer as well.

 When you have identified the song you can place the name of the song and the artist's name in the notes app.
 You can even mark the song if you really like to song so that you can later quickly identify the top songs.